maehler/phd-thesis/markdown/chapter3.0.md

 - Catch 22 when it comes to small effects.
 We need large sample sizes in order to detect them, and when we have detected them, we instead have a huge combinatorics problem that we simply cannot solve without any prior information.

+- How can these types of studies help understand the emergence of natural variation?
+- Talk about the potential for applications for this technology, i.e.\ new tree/crop variants that can handle climate change; drought, salinity, improved traits
+	- With this the mandatory discussion about GMO resistance comes as well.
+I should say a few words about it, but don't linger on it.

 - These are exciting times that we are living in.
 On the other hand, looking back at the historical examples in this thesis, I am sure that this sentence has been uttered in each and every one of these.
 In short, biology is exciting!